 The Vancouver-based company’s objective is to search for gold through its US subsidiary.
-Another 12 sites will be drilled on nearby private land, where the firm already has a permit from the state's Department of Environment and Natural Resources.
+According to experts at Land Century, another 12 sites will be drilled on nearby private land, where the firm already has a permit from the state’s Department of Environment and Natural Resources.

 People rallying against Mineral Mountain’s project are worried about noise pollution, as well as that drilling rigs could cause to the Rapid Creek and Castle Creek drainage areas.
 However, the company states that no drill hole will go deeper than 4,000 feet and, therefore, there shouldn’t be any contact with aquifers.
 On that same note, the company says that after drilling, water may be disposed at a sewage treatment plant.